-In accordance with Government Auditing Standards, we have also issued our report dated January 31, 2020, on our consideration of the Village of Estero's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contract and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 25, 2021, on our consideration of the Village of Estero's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contract and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting are porting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Village of Estero's internal control over financial reporting and compliance.

-TUSCAN & COMPANY, P.A.
+VILLOW & Company, P.A.